kaa4ever/kristiankaadk/src/content/blog/microservices-lessons-learned.md

 Being a start-up often makes it difficult to compete with high salaries, so you need to attract and motivate talent by other means.
 There are many ways to achieve this, but giving engineers responsibility and enabling them to try out new technologies will often work towards that.

 Microservices make it very easy to do both since you often find yourself rolling new services, which brings opportunities to try new frameworks (depending on your developer strategy of course).
-I’ve literally had developers telling me that they ___loved___ their current tasks since they where building new services from scratch and having a big impact on the layout and architecture of that new service.
+I’ve literally had more than a few developers telling me that they ___loved___ their work due to them building new services from scratch and having a big impact on the layout and architecture of that new service.

 ### Things I thought we would get, but that we didn’t get.